 How I help as an advisor

-Most startups run into challenges as they scale up their engineering teams.
+Most startups and medium sized engineering organizations run into challenges as they scale up their engineering teams.
 The most common symptoms are delivery slowing or quality problems.

 Very smart people run into these problems, because the solutions are the opposite of what you would expect.
-I’ve been through these scaling bottlenecks many times before, and know the methods I can adapt to your unique circumstances to quickly improve your engineering organization.
+I’ve been through these scaling bottlenecks many times before.
+We can often work together to quickly improve your organization.

 I help companies primarily as an expert advisor (and occasionally as an Interim VP of Engineering).
 Typically this means I meet weekly or biweekly with a few leaders in your organization, and guide them through the problems the organization is facing.

 What size of organization do I help with?
 Usually I work with companies with 10-100 engineers.
 (I have experience outside of both ends of that, however, so feel free to contact me if you want to explore a fit).

 Areas I can help

 Execution issues.
 Engineering departments exist to create value for the company and for customers.
 But the most common failure mode of an engineering organization is for delivery to stall.
 I can help diagnose and address what is getting in the way of the team being effective.

 Leveling up another engineering leader.
 If you have an engineering leader who is effective but inexperienced, I can help.
 Many challenges they face will be “anti-intuitive”.
 The solutions evade smart people, and unless you have the right mental models, you can fail.
 I’ve worked with many promising but less experienced leaders, and helped them have the impact the company requires of them.